 The MRC NWR’s Aged Care Team provides support and services for our older more frail CALD migrant communities.
 Our Aged Care team is dedicated to delivering services for migrant older persons and those with a disability and their carers with culturally appropriate and responsive services.
 In addition to direct service provision, we endeavour to work in collaboration with government and relevant organisations, to improve access and equity for aged care and other support services for people from diverse backgrounds.

 The aim of the program is to provide socialisation and respite for clients.
-PAG provides regular centre-based activities for older persons, designed to enhance or maintain people’s daily living skills in the community.
-Volunteers in our Planned Activity Groups assist staff with running the activity programs; including gentle exercise, music, meal preparation, quizzes, discussions, craft, gardening and outings.
+SSP provides regular centre-based activities for older persons, designed to enhance or maintain people’s daily living skills in the community.
+Volunteers in our program assist staff with running the activity programs; including gentle exercise, music, meal preparation, quizzes, discussions, craft, gardening and outings.
 Volunteers assist MRC staff with transport to and from activity centres and they predominantly interact and engage with participants of the program.

 The HACC Volunteer Coordination social support program is a friendly visiting program for the older and frail person from culturally and linguistically diverse backgrounds.
 Clients are matched with a volunteer appropriate to their culture, gender and age.
 Volunteers visit the client for social interaction.
 The service also provides occasional transport assistance, telephone monitoring and social and recreational activities.
 Activities can be for clients or volunteers.
 The MRC NWR provides support and training to volunteers on a regular basis.